meliao/osdc_support/pdc.rst

 The PDC Object Gateways support a RESTful API that is basically compatible with Amazon's S3 API, with some limitations.
 To push and pull data to the object storage, please refer to the `Ceph S3 API documentation <http://ceph.com/docs/master/radosgw/s3/>`_.
 If a users wishes to write their own S3 object store interface, the support team recommends the Boto python library.
 Otherwise there is a precompiled tool released by Amazon called 'aws-cli'.
 This is the recommended command line tool (CLI), we will not provide support for other S3 tools.

-To access the object storage via Ceph's S3, you only need your S3 credentials (access key and secret key) and the name of the gateway.
+To access the object storage via S3, you only need your S3 credentials (access key and secret key) and the name of the gateway.
 S3 credentials are dropped into the home directory on the login node in a file named ``s3creds.txt``.
 When users are removed from the tenant, this key is regenerated for security.

 There are 3 settings to access the S3 object store: